 Each M.R.E. candidate is required to present a written Essay based upon a supervised field education project assignment.
 The emphasis of the Essay is to be chosen in consultation with the Advisor.
-A complete outline is due in the hands of the Advisor by the first Thursday in November of the Senior year and the title is to be filed with the head of the department and with the Vice President for Academic Services. (see Academic Calendar) The first draft must be submitted to the candidate's Advisor by the first day of the second semester.
+A complete outline is due in the hands of the Advisor by the first Thursday in November of the Senior year and the title is to be filed with the head of the department and with the Vice President for Academic Services (See Academic Calendar).
+The first draft must be submitted to the candidate's Advisor by the first day of the second semester.
 The Essay must be approved by the Advisor and one other professor in the department.
 Two copies of the final draft must be in the hands of the Advisor by the first Thursday in April.
 The approved final drafts must be filed with the Vice President for Academic Services by the third Thursday in April.

-Two copies are to be bound and placed one each in the Woodruff Library and with the head of the department.
+Three copies are to be bound; two of which are deposited in the

+Woodruff Library; the other with the head of the department.
 The student will be charged the prevailing fee for binding.
 (See page 38).

 C. M.R.E.
 AND M.A.
-IN EDUCATION DOUBLE-DEGREE PROGRAM
+IN EDUCATION DOUBLE-DEGREE PROGRAM (The last date for admission to this program is September 1, 1983)

-This program is offered jointly by The I.T.C. and the School of Education of Atlanta University.
+This program is offered jointly by I.T.C. and the School of Education of Atlanta University.
 The student can enroll in either institution first and then apply for participation in the dual-degree program with the other institution.
 The M.A. in Education is awarded by the A.U.
-School of Education, and the M.R.E. is awarded by The I.T.C.
+School of Education, and the M.R.E. is awarded by I.T.C.

-If the student first comes to The I.T.C., he or she must achieve an average of "B" in order to be considered for the dual-degree program; and the student must be enrolled in the M.R.E. program.
+If the student first comes to I.T.C., he or she must achieve an average of "B" in order to be considered for the dual-degree program; and the student must be enrolled in the M.R.E. program.